blowdart/AspNetAuthenticationWorkshop/readme.md

 ```

 * Remember if you're not using VS you will need to run `dotnet restore` at the command line.
-* Now let's use the TweetSharp library to grab the profile image for the authenticated user.
+* Now let's use the TweetinviAPI library to grab the profile image for the authenticated user.
-* Replace the `app.Run()` lamda with the following;
+* Replace the `app.Run()` lambda with the following;

 ```c#
 app.Run(async (context) =>